netdata/netdata/packaging/installer/methods/kickstart.md

 ### install type

-By default the script will prefer native builds when they are available, and then static builds.
-It will fallback to build from source when all others are not available.
+By default, the script will prefer native builds when they’re available, and then static builds.
+It will fallback to build from source when all others aren’t available.

 - `--native-only`
    Only install if native binary packages are available.
 It fails otherwise.